Dev1an/Navigation/README.md

 const mainMenu = new Menu()
 ```

-A menu consists of menu-items.
-To get the list of items in a menu, call `Menu.items()`
+A menu consists of items.
+To get the list of items in a menu, call `Menu.items()`.
+Each item in this list has the following properties:

+-   `title` *String* The title of the menu
+-   `isActive()` *Boolean* A reactive function that returns a *Boolean* representing the current state of the item

 ### Add routes as menu items